 When your nanny calls in sick (especially in the morning), you might have to stay home too.
 Not an option?
 Again, always keep several trusted backup sitters on your speed dial, especially if a family member or trusted SAHM friend can’t bail you out.

 There’s also some added work with payroll and taxes when hiring a nanny.
 There’s no getting around this unless you pay them under the table.
 Furthermore, nannies who are non-citizens living here (yes, legally) are increasingly worried about their future under the current (ahem) administration.
 Yes, these are all matters you have to deal with when bringing on a domestic worker of any kind.
 At the end of the day, their problems become your problems.

 Finally, some parents (especially first-timers) spend a lot of time and emotional energy spent wondering if their nanny is spending good quality time with their child.
 This is one of those things that goes with the territory.

-Bottom line: a great nanny has many pros: they’re convenient, flexible, works in your home (a familiar environment!), keeps your child’s schedule the same, and offers personalized care.
+Bottom line: a great nanny has many pros: they’re convenient, flexible, work in your home (a familiar environment!), keep your child’s schedule the same, and offer personalized care.
 Bonus: they might be able to help with child-related housework and let your dog out to pee.